Prionotinae: Distribution and habitat

-Prionnotinae sea robins are found off the coasts of the Americas in the eastern Pacific and Western Atlantic Oceans, There are individual records from China (Taiwan), Japan (Honshu), and Queensland (Australia).
-This species occurs in depths between 1 m and 210 m, most frequently between 10 m and 50 m deep.
-It is demersal in temperate waters but pelagic or semi-pelagic in tropical regions where it forms large schools close to the surface.
+Prionnotinae sea robins are found off the coasts of the Americas in the eastern Pacific and Western Atlantic Oceans.
+These species occur in depths between 1 m and 210 m, most frequently between 10 m and 50 m deep.
+They are demersal in temperate waters, but pelagic or semi-pelagic in tropical regions where they form large schools close to the surface.
 They are demersal fish of sandy bottoms in shallow waters.